ruanyf/webpack-demos/README.md

 `css-loader?modules` （the query parameter modules) enables the [CSS Modules](https://github.com/css-modules/css-modules) spec.

-It means your module's  CSS is Local scoped CSS by default.
-You can switch it off with :global(...) or :global for selectors and/or rules. ([more info](https://css-modules.github.io/webpack-demo/))
+It means your module's  CSS is local scoped CSS by default.
+You can switch it off with `:global(...)` for selectors and/or rules. ([more info](https://css-modules.github.io/webpack-demo/))

 index.html